 Is all sugar equal?

 The answer is no, not really.
 There is a lot of confusion about sugar and sugar substitutes and whether some forms are better for us than others.
 Most health professionals agree that it is the sugar found in processed foods such as cakes, biscuits, chocolate, ready meals, cereals, soft drinks and alcohol etc. that is of most concern to our health, especially as these types of foods account for 80% of ‘free sugars’ consumed in the UK diet.
 Free sugars are sugars which are added to foods by the manufacturer, consumer or cook as well as sugars naturally present in fruit juices, fruit concentrates, syrups and honey.
-Sugar found naturally in products such as milk and fruits are largely fine and milk products from Delemare Dairy contain no added sugar at all and only contain naturally occurring ones.
-These naturally occurring sugars are found only in low amounts in our milk (less than 5g in 100ml) which makes it a low sugar ‘food’ when compared to Government food labelling guidelines (see labelling information below).
+Sugar found naturally in products such as milk and fruits are largely fine.
+These naturally occurring sugars are found in low amounts in Delamere Dairy’s goats’ milk (less than 5g in 100ml) which makes it a low sugar ‘food’ when compared to Government food labelling guidelines (see labelling information below).
 The naturally occurring sugar found in fruit juice however, is not considered healthy as fresh fruit juice has, in some cases, been shown to have the same amount of sugar, or sometimes more, than soft drinks and is therefore not a healthy choice despite it containing the word ‘fruit’.

 You may be surprised to know that soft drink consumption is currently one of the leading sources of added sugars in our diet, so why not make your own?
 Here is how:

 HOW TO MAKE A REDUCED SUGAR SOFT DRINK